Craig Lodge Community: History

-In 1990 Calum and Mary Anne invited a group of young people to form a youth community (named Krizevac Community) at Craig Lodge.
+In 1990, Calum and Mary Anne invited a group of young people to form a youth community (named Krizevac Community) at Craig Lodge.
 The commitment was for one year and the purpose was to deepen their faith through living out the messages of Medjugorje.
+This programme ran until Covid-19.

+In September 2021, the year for God was relaunched as the Mission House: a 9-month discipleship programme dedicated to prayer and mission.

 “Dear Children my heart is full of grace and love.
 My heart is the gift I give you.
 Be united!
 Pray together!
 Love together!”

 The Community today

 The Community soon began to get involved in evangelizing other young people through youth weekend retreats at Craig Lodge, visiting parishes and initiating prayer groups.

 Ten years later in 2000, it was decided the Community should incorporate Permanent members too – families, single people or religious who choose to renew their commitment annually.
 This is Craig Lodge Community as it is today.
 While members of the House Community live in Craig Lodge itself and commit to one year, Permanent members live independently, in their own homes, close by to Craig Lodge.
 Their daily commitment is different to that of the House Community to take into account family and work responsibilities.